 The first Festival took place in April 2013 in the newly built and fully accessible Hebden Bridge Town Hall.
 It was so well received by both audiences and participants that that we immediately set about planning the 2014 event.

 And now?
-Now we’re already booking performers for our 2019 Festival, our seventh, which will take place from 26th-28th April.
+Now we’re nearly finished booking performers for the 2019 Festival, our seventh, which will take place from 26th-28th April.

 Each year, over the three days, we present afternoon and evening concerts, plus lunchtime recitals, given by performers of national and international renown.